 An interesting and unusual Lǐ (李) family home in the village of Shi’antan, just across the Erren River from Tainan.

 One wing of the old sanheyuan is starting to look a little overgrown.
-Beyond you can see the abandoned western-style mansion.
+Beyond you can see the abandoned Western-style mansion.

 Rooftop detail at the temple complex in Alian.
 Those are Buddhist swastikas, in case you had any other idea.